 Find & Scan Wireless Networks from the Command Line in Mac OS X

 A long hidden airport command line utility buried deep in Mac OS X can be used to scan for and find available wireless networks.
 This powerful tool is very helpful for network admins and systems administrators, but it’s handy for the average user to help discover nearby wi-fi routers as well.

 To use this tool to find nearby wifi networks, the first thing you’ll want to do is create a symbolic link from the airport utility to /usr/sbin for easy access.
-The command for this varies per version of OS X in use, select which is relevant to your OS X version on the Mac in question.
+The command for this varies per version of Mac OS in use, select which is relevant to your Mac OS X version on the Mac in question.